 A cook’s kitchen overlooks the new deck.
 Shutters, with insect screens, line the perimeter of the deck to provide sun control and general usability of the deck all year round.

 Behind this gorgeous new kitchen is the winter dining space.
 More specifically, this room can accommodate up to eight guests and hosts views to the south and south-west via a corner window.

 A picture slot style window in the living area maximises views to the south-west.
 It also removes this space from the circulation routes of the rest of the home.
 Similarly, shutters or Venetian screening over this window block out the harsh western sun and heat when needed.

 A small WC is located across the link bridge, next to the study for guest usage.

-Three bedrooms will be on the ground floor of the new living wing, with a bathroom and separate toilet located within easy reach.
-The entertainment room will have views and access to the pool, allowing easy supervision and entertaining.
+The ground floor of the home contains three bedrooms, with a bathroom and separate toilet located nearby.
+Also housed on this floor is a modern entertainment room overlooking the pool, which allows for easy supervision and entertaining.

 Contact us today to discuss your own Alderley Worker’s Cottage renovation options and get the home you’ve always dreamed of.